As you probably guessed, a LOT! … well, at least to an Intellectual Property (IP) Attorney like me.

 Once granted, patents simply bear the name “Patented”.
 Typically, a manufacturer will indicate the patent number next to it: “Patented 10,110,001”.
 You can tell if it’s a design patent if there’s a “D” in the patent number: “Patent No. D476,001”.

-There is a bit of cost associated with searching and applying for registration, so there may be some resistance to seeking registration right away.
+There is a bit of a cost associated with trademark search and applying for registration, so there may be some resistance to seeking registration right away.

-This should be done immediately upon selection of a compelling design/mark.
+This should be done immediately upon the selection of a compelling design/mark.

 Once registered, you will use the ® to indicate that your trademark is actually registered.

-Like patents, if you can prove that a party was on notice of your rights/prospective rights in a mark and continued using/infringing, you can seek additional damages in federal court.
+Like patents, if you can prove that a party was on notice of your rights/prospective rights in a mark and continued using/infringing, you can seek additional damages in federal court which makes the price of a trademark cost well worth it!

 Before registering for copyright protection (see above), you can simply indicate that you have ownership and control of a piece of work by writing “Copyright, [Company Name] 2019”.
 This indicates and puts people on notice that you own the artistic expression and that you’re making a claim that no one has the right to reproduce it without your permission.